gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TodaysWeather;

 A final scenario that springs to mind is what happens if the location changes?
 What if travelled from the US to the UK?
 We should deal with this as well

+##Before checkin
+Now that we are linting our code, if we ran the `jshint` task we would see the following error:

+	Running "jshint:source" (jshint) task node_modules/weatherly/js/model/TodaysWeather.js
+      	3 |var TodaysWeather = Backbone.Model.extend({
+                             ^ 'Backbone' is not defined.

+`jshint` is not actually running our code and as a result does not know that we are including Backbone as a dependency.
+We can fix this by editing our `.jshintrc` file and telling it to include it as a global (on the third to last line):

+    {
+        "strict": true,
+        "unused": true,
+        "undef": true,
+        "camelcase": true,
+        "curly": true,
+        "eqeqeq": true,
+        "forin": true,
+        "indent": 4,
+        "newcap": true,
+        "trailing": true,
+        "maxdepth": 2,
+        "browser": true,
+        "devel": true,
+        "node": true,
+        "quotmark": true,

+        "globals": {
+            "sinon": false,
+            "define": false,
+            "beforeEach": false,
+            "afterEach": false,
+            "expect": false,
+            "describe": false,
+            "it": false,
+            "xdescribe": false,
+            "ddescribe": false,
+            "xit": false,
+            "iit": false,
+            "jasmine": false,
+            "Backbone": false
+        }
+    }

+We should also not forget to lint our test code, so let's update the `jshint` task:

+    (function (module) {
+        'use strict';
+        var config = {
+            options: {
+                jshintrc: './.jshintrc'
+            },
+            source: {
+                src: [
+                    './Gruntfile.js',
+                    './build/grunt/**/*.js',
+                    './node_modules/weatherly/**/*.js',
+                    './tests/**/*.js',
+                    './js/**/*.js'
+                ]
+            }
+        };

+        module.exports = function (grunt) {
+            grunt.loadNpmTasks('grunt-contrib-jshint');

+            grunt.config('jshint', config);
+        };
+    })(module);